Pragati1466/NeuroSense/README.md

 If you find this project helpful, please consider giving it a ⭐️ on GitHub!

 ---
-Built with ❤️ by [Your Name/Organization]
+Built with ❤️ by Pragati